pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/15-when-stabilization-succeeds-too-well.md

 PM-OCAC mythologized objects are therefore best understood not as idealized partners or aspirational figures, but as protective figures.
 Protection here does not imply caretaking, reassurance, or emotional soothing.
 It refers to the object’s capacity to prevent exposure-based mortification by maintaining decisive asymmetry under threat.
 The object must be able to absorb pressure without collapsing, deflect evaluation without requiring assistance, and deter intrusion without recruiting the structure into defensive symmetry.

 This requirement explains why mythologized objects frequently exhibit traits that appear “dangerous” or formidable: physical capability, strategic intelligence, social dominance, reputational force, or the ability to impose cost.
 These traits are not sought for excitement or control.
 They signal that the object can hold asymmetry without reliance.
-Conversely, objects who require protection, reassurance, or stabilization from the structure—regardless of warmth or admiration—cannot be safely mythologized, as they force role inversion and expose inferiority.
+Conversely, objects who require protection, reassurance, or stabilization from the structure, regardless of warmth or admiration, cannot be safely mythologized, as they force role inversion and expose inferiority.

 Material resources such as wealth only function as stabilizing attributes when they are deployable as protection within the structure’s lived environment.
 Abstract wealth, inherited status, or passive resources that do not translate into boundary enforcement, insulation, or deterrence fail to buffer inferiority and are frequently abandoned in favor of less resourced but more protective objects.
 The ideal mythologized object is therefore not the most powerful possible object, but the most protective possible object along the axis where inferiority would otherwise become lethal.